robinpriceii/signal/README.md

         --name signal \
         rprice/signal
 ```
-Wayland doesn't have $XAUTHORITY.
+Wayland doesn't have `$XAUTHORITY`.
 Leave this volume mount off if not using `xorg`.